Decisive UK election result cheers companies - PMIs

-LONDON, Jan 6 (Reuters) - Optimism among companies in Britain's dominant services sector surged after Prime Minister Boris Johnson's landslide election victory last month, despite an economy which continues to stagnate, a business survey showed on Monday.
+LONDON, Jan 6 (Reuters) - Optimism among companies in Britain's dominant services sector surged after Prime Minister Boris Johnson's landslide election win last month, despite continued economic stagnation, a business survey showed on Monday.

 The business expectations component of the IHS Markit/CIPS UK Services Purchasing Managers' Index (PMI) hit its highest level since September 2018, while order books increased for the first time in four months.